 - > Fire Danger Index

 - > fuel loads

 - > existing developments

 - > human behaviour; and

-- > maintenance.
+- > property and Asset Protection Zone maintenance.

 1.3.1 Fire Danger Index

 It is possible that days of higher Fire Danger Index (FDI) may be experienced than the FDI levels used in this document.
 This could result in fire situations where conditions challenge the survivability of buildings and their occupants.